particle-iot/docs/src/content/guide/tools-and-features/remote-diagnostics.md

 {{#if electron}}
 ### SIM Card

 Cellular devices rely on a SIM card to facilitate a connection to the cellular network.
-This SIM must be in an active state, allowing the device to try to initiate a data session with the network.
+The SIM must be in an active state, allowing the device to try to initiate a data session with the network.

 ### Cellular Network

 In addition to the need for an active SIM, the device still must be in range of a cell tower to create a healthy connection to the cellular network.
-Particle works with a global network of cellular carriers to allow devices to connect virtually anywhere in the world.
+Particle works with a [global network of cellular carriers](https://www.particle.io/pricing#cellular-data) to allow devices to connect virtually anywhere in the world.
 {{/if}}

 ### Particle Cloud